 Tollfree 1800 075 000

 For a holiday that offers both relaxation and adventure, there are few better places than the Whitsundays - one of the world's best sailing destinations.
-Charter your own yacht, catamaran or motor cruiser to explore the 74 island wonders.
+Charter your own yacht, catamaran or motor cruiser to explore the Whitsunday Islands at your own pace, whilst enjoying activities which you like to do.
+Within an hour of leaving the private jetty at Shute Harbour, you can be moored in a secluded bay or pristine anchorage.

 Take your pick from Whitsunday Rent A Yacht's fleet of vessels ranging in size from nine to 15 metres.
 Vessels accommodate between two and 11 passengers and are fitted out with the latest equipment for safety, comfort and convenience.

 No boat licence is required - only minimal boating experience.
-We provide a briefing DVD ahead of time, as well as a comprehensive briefing session on the first day of your charter.
-Cruise guides can be provided for extra tuition or for the duration of your charter
+We provide a fully comprehensive briefing session on the first day of your charter and cruise guides can be provided for extra tuition or for the duration of your charter

 Phone (07) 4946 6848